thepercentageguy/Gravelbox-classic/readme.md

 While i can't stop you from removing it, it'd be nice if you kept it.

 ---
-if i ever do decide to work on the game again, this repository **will not** be updated.
-The only time this will be updated is with pull requests that i think add good things.
+Gravelbox is back in the form of Gravelbox: Remade This repository will not be updated.

 ---
 This repository doesn't come with the following things: